ebook: The Kingdom strikes back -- Signs of the Messiah at work

 Young men studying in the resident Bible college also have a week-long seminar on health during their four-year program.
 This week of health studies, required for every student, features 25 classroom hours of instruction by Nazarene medical personnel.

 Retreats for pastors and wives sometimes include first-aid classes.
 At the end of such retreats, every parsonage couple takes home a box of first-aid supplies for use in their church.
-Our main health center in Port-au-Prince sells replacement supplies for these first-aid kits at or even below wholesale cost.
+Our main health center in Port-au-Prince sells replacement supplies for these first-aid kits at or below wholesale cost.
 Our Haitian Creole publications program has produced some booklets on infant care in that language.

 The Kingdom is striking back.
 The lepers are being cleansed.